Ojas251/RISC-V_Assembler/README.md

 ## Limitations
 - Currently supports a limited set of RISC-V instructions.
 - May not handle all edge cases or optimizations.

+## Warnings
+-The directive `.word` is used for word, `.dword` for double word, `.half` for half word, `.byte` for byte, and `.asciz` for ASCII strings specified within double quotation marks.
+-Labels in RISC-V follow the same format as identifiers in programming languages like C/C++.
+They must start with a letter (lowercase or uppercase) or underscore, followed by a combination of letters, underscores, or digits of any length, and end with a colon `:`.
+-Pseudo instructions are not supported.
+-Immediate and offset values in instructions can be specified in hexadecimal format (beginning with 0x) or decimal format.
+-Operands in instructions can be separated by commas or spaces.
+-The `.asciz` directive does not directly support the creation of arrays of strings.
+Instead, only individual strings can be stored one at a time using `.asciz`.

 ## Contributors
 - Jyoti (https://github.com/jyoti7777)